Articles of association

 9 § Participation at general meetings

-Shareholders who wish to participate at a general meeting shall be registered as shareholders on a transcript of the entire share register as stipulated in Chapter 7 Section 28, third paragraph, of the Swedish Companies Act (2005:551) that relates to the conditions prevailing five workdays prior to the meeting and shall also provide notification of their intention to attend the meeting no later than on the date stipulated in the notice convening the general meeting.
+Shareholders who wish to participate at a general meeting shall provide a notification of this to the company no later than on the date stipulated in the notice convening the general meeting.
 The latter mentioned day must not be a Sunday, any other public holiday, Saturday, Midsummer’s Eve, Christmas Eve or New Year’s Eve and must not be more than the fifth weekday prior to the meeting.

 One or two assistants to the shareholder shall be entitled to attend the general meeting only if the shareholder has notified the company hereof in the manner set out above.

-The following business shall be addressed at annual shareholders’ meetings:
+The following business shall be addressed at annual general meetings:

-The company’s shares shall be registered in a central securities depository register in accordance with the Swedish Financial Instruments Accounts Act (1998:1479).
+The Company’s shares shall be registered in a central securities depository register in accordance with the Swedish Central Securities Depositories and Financial Instruments (Accounts) Act (1998:1479).